Ithaca (band): 2012–2015: Formation and EPs

 Ithaca were formed in London in late 2012 by guitarists Sam Chetan-Welsh and Will Sweet and drummer James Lewis, whom had known each other since school.
 Vocalist Djmala Boden Azzouz, whom had recently moved to London after dropping out of a degree doing musical theatre at the University of Leeds, joined the band after she responded to an advertisement posted by Chetan-Welsh on the website Join My Band.
 At Ithaca's first rehearsal in December 2012, she impressed the band by improvising Limp Bizkit's "Break Stuff" over a song the rest of the band had written.
 The band performed their first show as part of an all-day event at the New Cross Inn in London.

 In 2014, Ithaca released its debut extended play (EP) Narrow the Way, and contributed to the Church of Fuck compilation album False Metal Eternal.
 The following year, they released their second EP, Trespassers.
 The band spent their early years playing shows with a mixture of grindcore, death metal, black metal and hardcore bands—something which Azzouz attributed to their lack of identity at the time—and also embarked on tours with Employed to Serve and Venom Prison.
-At the same time, Itacha were frequently subject to bigotry and negativity from promoters, audiences and bands they played with.
+At the same time, Ithaca were frequently subject to bigotry and negativity from promoters, audiences and bands they played with.
 In a 2023 interview with Kerrang!, Azzouz stated that she felt the need to be "hyper-aggressive" at their shows in order to prove herself to audiences during this period: "A lot of that anger was directed at [them]. [...]
 A lot of the people in those audiences weren’t very nice to me, for years, so I felt like I had to push back."